 A question in which multiple ovals are darkened shall be deemed to be answered wrong.
 The Test Booklet Code filled in by the candidate in the OMR answer-sheet will be accepted as final for the purpose of evaluation.
 When the space for the Booklet Code is left blank or more than one booklet code is indicated therein, it will be deemed to be an incorrect booklet code and the answer sheet will not be evaluated.
 The candidate himself/herself will be solely responsible for all the consequences arising out of any error or omission in writing the Test Booklet Code.

-No candidate should do any rough work on the OMR answer-sheet.
+No candidate should do any rough work on the OMR answer sheet.
 Rough work, if any, is to be done only in the Test Booklet at the space provided.

-While attempting the question paper in the exam hall, candidates must make sure that their Test Booklets contain the number of pages as mentioned on the top of the first page.
+While attempting the question paper in the exam hall, candidates must make sure that their Test Booklets contain the number of pages as mentioned at the top of the first page.
 In case numbers do not tally, then, they must contact the exam Invigilator immediately.

-Candidates should not remove any page(s) from the Test Booklet and if any page(s) is (are) found missing from their booklets, they shall be liable for prosecution under relevant provisions of Indian Penal Code.
+Candidates should not remove any page(s) from the Test Booklet and if any page(s) is (are) found missing from their booklets, they shall be liable for prosecution under relevant provisions of the Indian Penal Code.

 In case of any confusion, candidates must contact the exam Invigilator.